Flight Lieutenant Donald Ernest Cameron (Don) Charlwood

 During his training in Canada, Charlwood had met Nell East, a primary school teacher.
 His intuition told him he would marry her.
 With his tour complete, Charlwood left England for the United States and training on Liberators, but back problems ended his flying career.
 Before returning to Australia from San Francisco, Charlwood travelled to Edmonton where he did indeed marry Nell East.
 They were lucky enough to be able to travel to Australia together.

 After the war, Charlwood worked as an air traffic controller and wrote eleven books, some autobiographical, and others - works of history.
 He became Vice President of the Victorian branch of the Fellowship of Australian writers in 1975 and held the position for 15 years.
 He was appointed a Member of the Order of Australia in 1992 and has contributed to the Memorial's collection, having been interviewed in 1989 about his wartime experiences.
-Charlwood lives in Warrandyte, Victoria.
+He died in Wantirna, Victoria, on 18 June 2012.